-The Social Science Research Council’s (SSRC) Understanding Violent Conflict (UVC) Program is launching a fellowship program with support from the Ford Foundation for Chinese scholars interested in conducting research on China’s engagement with the United Nations in and relating to African peace and security studies.
+The Social Science Research Council’s (SSRC) Understanding Violent Conflict (UVC) Program has launched a fellowship program with support from the Ford Foundation for Chinese scholars interested in conducting research on China’s engagement with the United Nations (UN) in and relating to African peace and security studies.
 Field research and research papers undertaken within the 24-month fellowship cycle would explore key issues under the theme of China, the United Nations, and the African Union in Making, Building and Sustaining Peace.

 Successful candidates must be advanced PhD candidates, recently graduated doctoral students, post-doctoral fellows and/or junior faculty.
-They must be available to attend a Preparatory research methods and ethics training workshop in Beijing in June 2018 and be able to conduct field research in Africa from a minimum of 1 month and up to 3 months over the course of June to September 2018.
+They must be available to attend a Preparatory research methods and ethics training workshop and be able to conduct field research in Africa from a minimum of 1 month and up to 3 months.
 Based on the scholars’ research topics, the SSRC will place the scholars for a minimum of 1 month and up to 3 months with an existing African institution, and other academic, NGO or multilateral partners in Africa working on comparable issues.

 To apply, please send required documents to the Understanding Violent Conflict Program (email@example.com).
 Applications received by June 15, 2018 will receive priority consideration, but we will be accepting applications on a rolling basis.
 Early submissions are encouraged.